 Confederation District Park renewal began in 2016, when the Master Plan process was initiated.
 Once the Master Plan was finalized, the project team began moving forward on the design for the renewal and completed public engagement in fall/winter 2020.

-The detailed design shows the renewed park amenities including:
+The final design shows the renewed park amenities, including:

 - New sports fields that will be relocated and resized so they are up to current City standards

-- Installation of new tennis, pickleball and basketball courts, as well as a new running track and jump pit
+- A new running track and jump pit

 - Replacement of sod and topsoil